Xyfir/Documentation/xyfir-annotations/developers.md

-Prior to reading through the developer documentation, you should first familiarize yourself with the [user help docs](https://github.com/Xyfir/Documentation/blob/master/xyfir-annotations/help.md).
+Prior to reading through the developer documentation, you should first familiarize yourself with the [user help docs](https://github.com/Xyfir/Documentation/blob/master/xyfir-annotations/help.md) as well as the [affiliate docs](https://github.com/Xyfir/Documentation/blob/master/xyfir-annotations/affiliates.md).

 Currently only a small portion of the xyAnnotations API is publicly documented.
 If you need access to other parts of the API please contact us with the what you need access to and why you wish to utilize it.